Polish e-commerce platform Allegro eyes foreign markets

-WARSAW, May 13 (Reuters) - Polish e-commerce platform Allegro ALEP.WA plans international expansion with potential acquisitions, its chief financial officer said after the company increased 2021 guidance and beat forecasts with its first-quarter results.
+WARSAW, May 13 (Reuters) - Polish e-commerce platform Allegro ALEP.WA plans international expansion with potential acquisitions, its chief financial officer said after the company increased 2021 guidance and its first-quarter results beat forecasts.

 Allegro, which made its debut on the Warsaw Stock Exchange GPW.WA in October, on Thursday reported first-quarter net profit of 270 million zlotys ($71.7 million), compared with analyst expectations of 234 million zlotys.